 - Penetration Testing: Have we attempted to hack into our own systems to test the security of our systems and our ability to defend against attacks?

 How do I respond to unauthorized access to voter registration data?

 Implement your security incident response and business continuity plan.
-It may take time for your organization’s IT professionals to isolate and remove threats to your systems and restore normal operations.
+It may take time for your organization’s information technology (IT) professionals to isolate and remove threats to your systems and restore normal operations.
 In the meantime, you should take steps to maintain your organization’s essential functions according to your business continuity plan.
 Organizations should maintain and regularly test backup plans, disaster recovery plans, and business continuity procedures.

-Contact DHS or law enforcement immediately.
-We encourage you to contact DHS’s National Cybersecurity and Communications Integration Center (NCCIC) (NCCICcustomerservice@hq.dhs.gov or 888-282-0870), or the FBI through a local field office or the FBI’s Cyber Division (CyWatch@ic.fbi.gov or 855-292-3937) to report an intrusion and to request incident response resources or technical assistance.
+Contact CISA or law enforcement immediately.
+To report an intrusion and to request incident response resources or technical assistance, we encourage you to contact CISA (email@example.com or 888-282-0870) or the Federal Bureau of Investigation (FBI) through a local field office or the FBI’s Cyber Division (CyWatch@ic.fbi.gov or 855-292-3937).

 This information is being provided as a public service and for informational purposes.
-The Department of Homeland Security does not endorse any person, company, product or service.
+CISA does not endorse any person, company, product or service.
 References are presented alphabetically:

 - Brennan Center for Justice (NYU School of Law): Better Safe Than Sorry: How Election Officials Can Plan Ahead to Protect the Vote in the Face of a Cyberattack.

 - Center for Election Innovation & Research: Voter Registration Database Security